 case expression above, here is what its implementation would look:

-The code above is the implementation of
+The code above is a fictitious implementation of

-Add the above code right above the
+Add that code right above

-main function in the
+main in the

 Playground.elm file located in